 As dementia progresses it’s important to be prepared for the future.
 Speak to healthcare professionals to find out about the physical, psychological and emotional changes to expect.
 Joining online forums can also be a great place to learn about other people’s experiences and get advice on how to cope with being a dementia carer.

 It’s also important to be pragmatic.
 Symptoms will likely get worse but there are ways to manage them.
-Planning ahead can also make sure you can consider things such as hiring a carer or what sort of palliative or hospice care your loved one may want and need.
+Planning ahead and creating a care checklist can also make sure you can consider things such as hiring a carer or what sort of palliative or hospice care your loved one may want and need.

 This can also be a good time to consider things such as your loved one’s will and whether they need a Power of Attorney.
 It’s always better to do these things before the disease progresses to far so that your loved one can participate in the decisions.